adamphetamine/netclient/README.md

 # netclient

-This is an attempt to package netclient, wireguard-go and wireguard-tools into a single installer that runs on macOS.
+This project will package netclient, wireguard-go and wireguard-tools into a single installer that runs on macOS.

 ## Requirements